-Submissions do not need to address one of these themes.
+Submissions are not required to address one of these themes.
 The CDI will accept submissions on any topic that follow the CDI guiding principles.
-Of total funding, CDI hopes to award approximately 50% of funding to qualified projects that are associated with the stated themes.
+Of total funding, CDI aims to award at least 50% of funding to qualified projects that are associated with the stated themes.